OussamaSlimani/DevSecOps-internship/scrum/reports/sprint-04/day-01.md

 **Tomorrow:**

-- update the sprint 3.
+- Integrate Hadolint into the Docker project pipeline.
-- complete with kubernetes.
+- Explore Dockle: Learn about its features and how it works.
+- Install and Configure Dockle.